This is a sampling of the activities CHEA offers. Not all activities are available every year.

 Presidential Physical Fitness (President's Challenge)

 The Presidential Physical Fitness Test (undergone name changes in recent years) recognizes students for their level of physical fitness in 5 events: curl-ups or partial curl-ups, shuttle run, endurance run/walk, pull-ups or right angle push-ups, and V-sit or sit and reach.
-We plan to meet in early January at Brick City Park to explain how the challenge works and to allow the children the opportunity to practice each event.
+We plan to meet for two sessions, at Brick City Park, prior to the test date to explain how the challenge works and to allow the children the opportunity to practice each event.
 Members of the Fitness and Nutrition Club will have an advantage as preparation for this award is spread out over the year's worth of meetings.

 A mandatory event for all CHEA members for the purpose of taking individual student pictures for CHEA's year book.
 Families may purchase a download or CD of their students, but are not required to.
 Since our yearbooks record the CHEA school year, it is important to us that all of our CHEA children are represented within it.
 So, even if families do not plan on buying pictures or yearbooks, they are still required to attend.